 Insulin Synthesis and Secretion

-Insulin is a rather small protein, with a molecular weight of about 6000 Daltons.
+Insulin is a small protein, with a molecular weight of about 6000 Daltons.
 It is composed of two chains held together by disulfide bonds.
 The figure to the right shows a molecular model of bovine insulin, with the A chain colored blue and the larger B chain green.
 You can get a better appreciation for the structure of insulin by manipulating such a model yourself.

 The amino acid sequence is highly conserved among vertebrates, and insulin from one mammal almost certainly is biologically active in another.
 Even today, many diabetic patients are treated with insulin extracted from pig pancreas.